wp-plugins/modal-dialog/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Fixed: Removed reference to missing function to change plugin icon

 = 1.0.2 =
 * Corrected problem with special HTML characters getting stripped out of dialog content when specifying in text box.
 * Added option to auto-resize dialog